mkrechetov/mkrechetov.github.io/_posts/2022-07-31-transactions.markdown

 ```

-Constructing graph
+Constructing graph of transactions
 =========

 We construct a Digraph object from graphviz.
-First, we extract list of all transactions (each transaction is a json file itself) and then add transation to the block graph.
+First, we extract the list of all transactions (each transaction is a JSON file itself) and then add transaction to the block graph.

 ```
 def block_gv(block):